Akmikze/OldPhoneNumPad/README.md

 InvalidInputMessage: A Message that explains which inputs are valid.

-ReminderMessage: A Reminder Message to remind the users to inser valid input.
+ReminderMessage: A Reminder Message to remind the users to insert valid input.

 ## 2. Main Method